sosy-lab/benchexec/doc/INSTALL.md

 everything else should work out of the box.
 For other distributions, please read the following detailed requirements.

-Except on Ubuntu, the full feature set of BenchExec is only usable on **Linux 5.11 or newer**, so we suggest at least this kernel version.
+Ideal is to run BenchExec on a system with cgroups v2 and **Linux 5.19 or newer** (i.e., any kernel since July 2022).
-And if your system is using cgroups v2 (cf. below), the full feature set requires **Linux 5.19 or newer**.
+On older kernels, consider using cgroups v1 in order to get memory measurements (cf. below).

-On kernels older than 5.11, you need to avoid using the kernel-based overlay filesystem (cf. below), all other features are supported.
+On non-Ubuntu kernels that are older than version 5.11 (from February 2021), you need to avoid using the kernel-based overlay filesystem (cf. below).
 However, we strongly recommend to use at least **Linux 4.14 or newer** because it reduces the overhead of BenchExec's memory measurements and limits.
 For even older kernel versions, please read